ADHD diet guidelines may vary slightly from nutritionist to nutritionist. Before we look at typical ADHD diet guidelines, let’s review what ADHD is.

 The best ADHD diet guidelines say to limit or eliminate trans fats, saturated fat foods, processed sweets, and fatty meats.

-Speaking of ADHD diet guidelines … Look at this!
-I wish the FDA would insist that the food colors made from crushed insects be removed, and not simply listed as an ingredient!
+Speaking of ADHD diet guidelines … I wish the FDA would insist that the food colors made from crushed insects be removed, and not simply listed as an ingredient!

 While diet is not the complete answer to solving the various problems with ADHD, it does help in so many ways.